SirCryptic/disframe/README.md

 The bot will automatically load any new commands placed in the cmds folder when it starts.
 Just create the new file, and you're good to go.

 #### Bot Permissions
-Admin/Owner Role: This role has unrestricted access to all commands.
+`dev Role`: This role has unrestricted access to all commands.

-Mod Role: This role has access to specific commands such as clearing messages.
+`mod Role`: This role has access to specific commands such as clearing messages.

+`bot user`: This role has limited access to certain commands or what you wish to choose.

-User Role: Regular users have limited access to certain commands.
+`everyone`: This role has limited access to certain commands or what you wish to choose.

 ### Contributing
 If you'd like to contribute to this bot, feel free to fork the repository and submit a pull request.
 Here are some ways you can contribute: